dm5tt/R24BBD1_ReverseEngineering/README.md

 2. Get the startup scripts from [here](https://github.com/dron0gus/ChibiOS/tree/b40aca04c4e5d1c53bb53cdd96066947a3087d2b/demos/STM32/RT-AT32F435-ARTERY144)

+3. Pin configuration for the ST-Link was found by this [dude](https://github.com/marcnewlin/human-detector-detector)

 Combining both OpenOCD can connect to it without yelling at invalid identification registers.